 Hourly vs Fixed Pricing: What’s Best for Freelancers?

-Freelancers often ask: should I charge hourly or by project?
+Freelancers often ask: Should I charge hourly or by project?
 This detailed guide compares hourly vs fixed pricing models, when to use each, and how to make them work for you.

 Freelancing offers the promise of freedom, flexibility, and control over your own career—but getting started can feel overwhelming.
 Whether you're looking to escape the 9-to-5 grind or turn a passion into profit, the path to becoming a successful freelancer requires careful planning and strategy.
 This roadmap is your step-by-step guide to navigating the early stages of freelancing, offering key insights to help you build a strong foundation, avoid common pitfalls, and thrive in a competitive marketplace.
 From finding your first clients to overcoming challenges, this guide will set you up for success from day one.
 Ready to dive in?
 Let’s get started!